 *This chart only addresses federal tax advantages because state tax treatment may vary.
 Earnings on a distribution expenses may be subject to income taxes and a 10% federal penalty.

 As of January 1, 2012, T. Rowe Price no longer accepts new assets to Education Savings Accounts or new ESAs.

-In place of an ESA, you may want to consider opening a 529 plan account to help your child save for college.
+In place of an ESA, you may want to consider opening a 529 plan account to help your child save for college and K-12 tuition expenses.
 A 529 plan offers tax-advantaged savings for college and can be used to pay qualified education expenses at colleges and universities throughout the United States.